 - Know what your insurance benefits are.
-It is not an excuse if you were not aware something was not covered by your insurance plan, or if you were verbally misinformed by a representative at your insurance company.
+It is not an acceptable excuse to be unaware that something was not covered by your insurance plan or that a representative at your insurance company verbally misinformed you.

-- Benefit verification by any insurance company, whether by phone or otherwise, is not a guarantee of payment (some insurance companies have recorded disclaimers to this effect, while others require the live representatives to verbally state the disclaimer).
+- Benefit verification by any insurance company, whether by phone or otherwise, is not a guarantee of payment (some insurance companies have recorded disclaimers to this effect, while others require the live representatives to state the disclaimer verbally).

 - You are ultimately held financially responsible to the Provider of Service should your insurance fail to pay any insurance claim.

-The cost of having a vasectomy is normally covered by most insurance plans.
+Most insurance plans usually cover the cost of having a vasectomy.
 However, the benefits provided by insurance plans vary widely.
 Therefore, only a brief summary will be contained in this section.
-In general, group plans provide better benefits over individual plans, and benefits may differ from plan-to-plan even when offered by the same insurance company.
+In general, group plans offer better benefits over individual plans, and benefits may differ from plan to plan even when provided by the same insurance company.

-An office consultation is scheduled on a day, at least, 48 hours prior to vasectomy.
-As of January 1, 2009, our current charge for a New Patient Office Consultation is $250.
-Depending on your group plan, you may be responsible for a Specialist Office Copay only.
-Some plans have different copay amounts when the rendering physician is a specialist.
-Other plans may have a calendar year deductible and/or a percentage (co-insurance) of the allowed amount, or a combination of an office copay and coinsurance.
+An office consultation is scheduled on a day, at least 48 hours before vasectomy.
+Our current charge for a New Patient Office Consultation is $300.
+Depending on your group plan, you may only be responsible for a Specialist Office Copay.
+Some plans have different Copay amounts when the rendering physician is a specialist.
+Other plans may have a calendar year deductible and a percentage (coinsurance) of the allowed amount or a combination of an office copay and coinsurance.
 Sometimes, the insurance plan will not cover (or provide any benefits for) the office consultation.
-For instance, some individual insurance plans may only provide catastrophic coverage.
-Please contact your insurance company directly to verify your benefit for this type of service, and refer to your insurance benefit manual or plan description.
+For instance, some individual insurance plans may only offer catastrophic coverage.
+Don't hesitate to contact your insurance company directly to verify your benefit for this type of service, and refer to your insurance benefit manual or plan description.

 The actual vasectomy is normally an office procedure performed on a different day.
-As of January 1, 2009, our current (retail/non-insurance covered) charge for vasectomy is $950.
-In some instances, this may be covered under the Specialist Copay, or deductible and coinsurance, or a combination of both.
+Our current charge for vasectomy is $1100.
+In some instances, this may be covered under the Specialist Copay, deductible and coinsurance, or a combination of both.
 At times, the vasectomy is not covered by the plan.
-Please refer to your benefit handbook, and verify your coverage for vasectomy directly with the insurance company.
+Please refer to your benefits handbook, and verify your coverage for vasectomy directly with the insurance company.